Gaktan/Wolfen-Doo/README.md

  * ...

 # How to play ?
-Download the 'packed' and double click 'start.bat' (Java is required by the way) (Windows only ATM) Controls are ZQSD to move around (sorry qwerty folks), left click shoots and right click frees the cursor
+Download the whole repo and double click 'start.bat' (Java is required by the way) (Windows only ATM) Controls are ZQSD to move around (sorry qwerty folks), left click shoots and right click frees the cursor